How to Deal with Bad Results Under GLP

-In the case of an apparent anomal; ous data point, assessment of whether it really is an outlier using statistics are done.
-If so, assessment of an observable cause is done to find the blunder.
+In the case of an apparent anomaly; ous data point, assessment of whether it really is an outlier using statistics is done.
+If so, an assessment of an observable cause is done to find the blunder.
 If one is not found, the process for handling outliers is followed.

 - The non-compliance event